 - turmeric powder – for an extra dose of antioxidants and to boost your metabolism

+- Blend.
 Simply put all the ingredients in a blender and blend!
-Don’t blend it for too long or the blades can make the greens go too dark in color (a sort of brownish look).
-But also make sure, all the chunks of greens and fruits are gone.
+Don’t blend it for too long, or the blades can make the greens go too dark in color (a sort of brownish look).
+But also make sure all the chunks of greens and fruits are gone.
 Around 1 to 2 minutes should be enough for most blenders.
 You can also add more milk if you find the green smoothie too dense.
 There is absolutely no harm in that.
 If anything, you will get more liquids into your diet.

-I find that drinking my smoothie straight away after blending is best.
+- Enjoy: I find that drinking my smoothie straight away after blending is best.
 But if you made too much of it, you can also keep it in a small sealed bottle in the refrigerator for up to 24 hours.
 The liquid might separate from the fruit.
-You might also notice a thin brown layer on top of the smoothie, but don’t worry about removing that.
-Simply shake the smoothie before drinking it and it will still taste delicious.
+You might also notice a thin brown layer on top of the smoothie but don’t worry about removing that.
+Simply shake the smoothie before drinking it, and it will still taste delicious.

 How to meal prep a green smoothie

-Once you are ready, just place the portioned ingredients in the blender, add your liquid and superfood adds-in.
+Once you are ready, just place the portioned ingredients in the blender and add your liquid and superfood add-in.

 If you use frozen greens and fruit, your smoothie will be much thicker to start with.
 I like it that way, especially in the summer.
 If you prefer a more liquid version, you can either add more liquid or let it rest for a few extra minutes before drinking it.

-First of all, no matter which ingredients you decide to use, green smoothies are a great way to add vegetables in your diet without even thinking about it.
-As long as you include dark leafy greens like spinach, kale or Swiss chard, you will get an extra dose of fiber, calcium, and vitamins A, C, and K.
+First of all, no matter which ingredients you decide to use, green smoothies are a great way to add vegetables to your diet without even thinking about it.
+As long as you include dark leafy greens like spinach, kale, or Swiss chard, you will get an extra dose of fiber, calcium, and vitamins A, C, and K.

-And if we look specifically at my glorious green smoothie, there are some extra health benefits you can get from it:
+And if we look specifically at my energizing green smoothie, there are some extra health benefits you can get from it:

-Spinach: Loaded with nutrients (iron, calcium, fiber, and vitamins) and antioxidants, eating spinach will help you to reduce blood pressure level and get rid of free radicals.
+- Spinach: Loaded with nutrients (iron, calcium, fiber, and vitamins) and antioxidants, eating spinach will help you reduce blood pressure levels and get rid of free radicals.

-Chia seeds: With 17% of protein, chia seeds are my way to get an extra boost in my plant-based diet without using artificial protein powder.
+- Chia seeds: With 17% protein, chia seeds are my way to get an extra boost in my plant-based diet without using artificial protein powder.

 Tips for the best green smoothie recipe

-Don’t use any sweetener: I remember when I was a kid my mum used to add sugar to everything.
+Don’t use any sweeteners: I remember when I was a kid, my mum used to add sugar to everything.
 And fruit smoothies were no exception.
 But these days, I really try to avoid refined sugar as much as possible.
 Plus, if you really want to rip the benefits of all the healthy ingredients in this smoothie, you need to avoid adding anything processed.
-I promise: this smoothie tastes incredibly sweet and delicious as it is but if you have an incredibly sweet tooth, add a bit more bananas, or pitted dates for extra sweetness.
+I promise: this smoothie tastes incredibly sweet and delicious as it is, but if you have an incredibly sweet tooth, add a bit more bananas, some frozen grapes, or pitted dates for extra sweetness.

 Switch it up for added health benefits: Using different superfoods in your smoothie every day can help you to get different nutrients.
 I try to mix flax seeds with chia seeds, and sometimes, if I need an extra boost of energy, I might add a spoon of almond butter.